OliverLysa/observatory-data-prep/README.md

 ## cleaned_data

-Cleaned data outputs, derived from raw data files following processing.
-Files may undergo additional processing through variable calculation within the dashboard environment.
+Cleaned data outputs derived from raw data files following processing in R or Python using scripts in the scripts folder.
+Cleaned data files may undergo additional processing e.g. on the fly variable calculation within the dashboard environment separately.

 ## scripts